awsdocs/aws-cloudformation-user-guide/doc_source/gettingstarted.templatebasics.md

 + Using the Fn::Join function to construct values based on parameters, resource attributes, and other strings
 + Using output values to capture information about the stack's resources\.

 We didn't cover two top level objects in a template: AWSTemplateFormatVersion and Description\.
-AWSTemplateFormatVersion is simply the version of the template format—if you don't specify it, CloudFormation will use the latest version\.
+AWSTemplateFormatVersion is simply the version of the template format— if you don't specify it, CloudFormation will use the latest version\.
 The Description is any valid JSON or YAML string\.
 This description appears in the Specify Parameters page of the Create Stack wizard\.
 For more information, see [Format version](format-version-structure.md) and [Description](template-description-structure.md)\.

 Of course, there are more advanced template and stack features\.
 Here is a list of a few important ones that you'll want to learn more about: